All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 • Eating strategies: Eat slowly, choose smaller portions, avoid eating within 3 hours of bedtime, and limit trigger foods

-• Sleep position: Elevate the head of your bed by 6 to 8 inches if nighttime reflux is an issue
+• Sleep position: improve the head of your bed by 6 to 8 inches if nighttime reflux is an issue

-• Procedure planning: Inform any doctor who may sedate you that you are taking semaglutide due to delayed gastric emptying
+• Procedure planning: Inform any doctor who may sedate you that you're taking semaglutide due to delayed gastric emptying

 Who Might Benefit